Ejaz-Ahmed486/Portfolio/README.md

 # Portfolio
 Portfolio:
 A visual representation of skills and work.
+My name is Ejaz Ahmed currently enrolled in computer science degree.